National Social Work Program

 National Human Trafficking Prevention Month

-trafficking means to control someone forcing them to work against their will.
+January is National Human Trafficking Prevention Month.
+Human trafficking is a nationwide public health concern impacting Veterans, their families, caregivers, and and survivors.
+Human trafficking means to control someone forcing them to work against their will.
 Control can be through physical force, threats, debts, or false promises.
 Work can be anything from manual labor to sex work to being a servant in a home.
+VA has a critical role in this global effort to eliminate human trafficking.
+Be invested, increase your awareness about human trafficking, and don’t miss the signs or opportunities to intervene.

 VA News: Human trafficking: It can happen to anyone